Business Information Topic Committee

 The KBART Recommended Practice, published in 2014 by NISO, builds on the recommendations of the first version of the recommended practice to specifically address areas of metadata for e-books and conference proceedings, packages licensed via consortia deals, and describe how open access metadata might be published and shared in knowledge bases while continuing to supply a format for general transfer of journal data to the knowledge base of a link resolver supplier.
 The KBART Standing Committee provides support and education activities for KBART and is working now on streamlining publisher approval for inclusion in the KBART Registry, which includes details of contacts, URLs, and instructions relating to the transfer of e-resource metadata between content providers and link resolvers.
 All KBART registrants are requested to update their endorsement details pursuant to the new recommendations.

 The Standing Committee is also reviewing its educational materials, updating these, and seeking new opportunities to present these to potential KBART audiences.
-Notably, a preconference on KBART, "Deep Dive into KBART," will be presented by Standing Committee members at the NASIG Annual Conference in Albuquerque in June, following its successful "premiere" at the Charleston Conference in November.
+Last year's "Deep Dive into KBART" preconference, presented at the NASIG Annual Conference and the Charleston Conference is being considered for a NISO webinar presentation.
+The Standing Committee is also planning its relationship to the KBART Automation Working Group, which has just started up.

 |NCIP (NISO Circulation Interchange Protocol) Standing Committee